Alabate/Gitlab-Review-Helper/README.md

-# Review Webextension
+# Gitlab review helper

+This extension will help you to review merge requests with a lot of files on any gitlab instance by allowing you to mark a file has reviewed and remember it for the next time you open it.

 ## Features

-Wanted:

-* Add a :+1: button on each file during review which close them and save into your browser that you reviewed this file at this commit
+* Add a :+1: button on each file during review which close them and save into your browser that you reviewed this version of this file, on this merge request
-* File reviewed are store by review
-* Store theses validation into browser local storage
-* Clean the reviewed files when the MR is closed
-* When you open a merge request, there is a button that will close file that doesn't have change since your last review
-* Find a way to export the storage of reviewed file or sync them somewhere to use it.
-Maybe into a gitlab repository ?

-Done:

-* Nothing
+  * This should be synced between your multiple computers/phones if you have connected them to a sync account (Not tested)
+  * A file review is stored by merge request.
+If you have the same version of the file on another MR, it will not mark it as reviewed
+  * If a new commit on the branch edit the file, the bar will become orange to indicate that it has been modificated since your last review.
+  * File modification check is based on the full file, not only the diff.
+* Should work with any browser that use webextension, but only tested on Firefox Desktop
+* When you re-open the MR, it will reload every state, put in green and close file you reviewed and in orange modified files

+TODO:

+* Check if a file has been modified based on the diff, because if the diff hasn't been modified, that mean nothing near the code has been modified, just stuff merged from another branch
+* Delete stored hash on closed MR
+* Add a count of files left to review

+## Security notes

+This extension will have to download all the source code of files modified by the merge request that you are looking at.
+It also inject javascript into any page that contains `/merge_requests/` in its URI.
+Obviously it only use it for the purpose of the extension and doesn't upload anything anywhere.
+But you may want to take a look at the source code (it pretty short) to be sure that this repository hasn't been hacked to add maliscious stuff in the extension (generally a good practice if you can).

-## Installing an example
+## Installing it temporarly

 There are a couple ways to try out the example extensions in this repository.